-- removing competing products from retail outlets (Case T-228/97 Irish Sugar ECLI:EU:T:1999:246); - bringing frivolous litigation (Case T-111/96 ITT Promedia ECLI:EU:T:1998:183); - seeking and enforcing injunctions based on standard essential patents (Case AT.39985 Motorola 29 April 2014, Case AT.39939 Samsung 29 April 2014 and Case C-170/13 Huawei ECLI:EU:C:2015:477); and - petitioning for the imposition of anti-dumping duties on rivals (Case T-2/95 Industrie des poudres sphériques ECLI:EU:T:1998:242).
+- removing competing products from retail outlets (case T-228/97 Irish Sugar ECLI:EU:T:1999:246); - bringing frivolous litigation (case T-111/96 ITT Promedia ECLI:EU:T:1998:183); - seeking and enforcing injunctions based on standard essential patents (case AT.39985 Motorola 29 April 2014, case AT.39939 Samsung 29 April 2014 and case C-170/13 Huawei ECLI:EU:C:2015:477); and - petitioning for the imposition of anti-dumping duties on rivals (case T-2/95 Industrie des poudres sphériques ECLI:EU:T:1998:242).

 New abuses, however, cannot be postulated without limitation.
 If a type of conduct falls within an existing category of abuse (such as refusal to supply or tying), the legal conditions necessary to establish that abuse need to be satisfied.
+The application of the relevant legal conditions turns on the substance of an objection, not the form.
+The terminology used to describe the conduct is not relevant.
+What matters is what the conduct constitutes as a substantive matter.
+For example, if a remedy in substance imposes a duty to supply, then the legal conditions for a duty to supply must be satisfied.